ReaperOAK/KCAdashboard/src/pages/admin/docs.md

   - **Admins** can view, edit, delete, and publish all quizzes on the platform.
   - **Teachers** can view, edit, delete, and publish their own quizzes.
   - Includes filters for difficulty and status, and a leaderboard button for each quiz.

+- **AdminQuizEditor.js**
+  Admin quiz editing page, allows admins to edit any quiz using the same interface as teachers.
+Uses the same component as teacher quiz editor for consistency.

 - **StudentAttendanceHistory.js**
   View detailed attendance history for individual students.